xuri/excelize-doc/en/workbook.md

 func (f *File) NewSheet(name string) int
 ```

-NewSheet provides a function to create a new sheet by given worksheet name when creating a new XLSX file, the default sheet will be created, when you create a new file.
+NewSheet provides a function to create a new sheet by given worksheet name when creating a new spreadsheet file, the default sheet will be created, when you create a new file.

 ## Delete worksheet {#DeleteSheet}